marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/microblaze-function-attributes.rst

 .. index:: interrupt_handler function attribute, MicroBlaze, fast_interrupt function attribute, MicroBlaze

-.. gcc-attr:: interrupt_handler, fast_interrupt
+.. microblaze-fn-attr:: interrupt_handler, fast_interrupt

   These attributes indicate that the specified function is an interrupt handler.
-Use the :gcc-attr:`fast_interrupt` attribute to indicate handlers used in low-latency interrupt mode, and :gcc-attr:`interrupt_handler` for interrupts that do not use low-latency handlers.
+Use the :microblaze-fn-attr:`fast_interrupt` attribute to indicate handlers used in low-latency interrupt mode, and :microblaze-fn-attr:`interrupt_handler` for interrupts that do not use low-latency handlers.
 In both cases, GCC emits appropriate prologue code and generates a return from the handler using ``rtid`` instead of ``rtsd``.